-10. Place the ignition key in the OFF position, and remove key.

-11. Apply parking brake.

-- 12. Attach vehicle to the tow vehicle with tow bar. - 13.
-Release parking brake.
+- 10. Place the ignition key in the OFF position, and remove key. - 11.
+Apply the parking brake. - 12.
+Attach the vehicle to the tow vehicle with tow bar. - 13.
+Release the parking brake.

-Transmission damage may occur if the transmission is shifted into P (Park) with the transfer case in N (Neutral) and the engine running.
-With the transfer case in N (Neutral) ensure that the engine is OFF prior to shifting the transmission into P (Park) (refer to steps 7 - 8 above).
+Transmission damage may occur if the transmission is shifted into PARK with the transfer case in NEU-TRAL and the engine running.
+With the transfer case in NEUTRAL ensure that the engine is OFF prior to shifting the transmission into PARK (refer to steps 7 and 8 above).

-Shifting Out Of Neutral (N)
+Shifting Out Of NEUTRAL